Restoration of $k_T$ factorization for low $p_T$ hadron hadroproduction: CONCLUSION

-In a forthcoming paper we shall discuss the $k_T$ factorization of the residual soft divergences from low-$p_T$ hadron hadroproduction in real QCD, where the spectator lines in Fig.~\ref{fig1} are replaced by infinitely many rung gluons.
+In a forthcoming paper we shall discuss the $k_T$ factorization of the Glauber divergence from low-$p_T$ hadron hadroproduction in real QCD, where the spectator lines in Fig.~\ref{fig1} are replaced by infinitely many rung gluons, forming the so-called ladder diagrams.
+Moreover, gluonic partons, instead of quark partons, play a major role in the small-$x$ region.
+It has been known that the region with strong rapidity ordering for the ladder diagrams gives a dominant contribution, which has been summed into the Balitsky-Fadin-Kuraev-Lipatov evolution equation \cite{BFKL}.
+The strong rapidity ordering corresponds to $k_1^+\ll p_1^+$ in the present toy model, under which the two poles in Eq.~(\ref{pole}) are far apart from each other, so the eikonal approximation should also hold for real QCD processes.
 A difference arises from additional color degrees of freedom of quarks and gluons.
 Equation~(\ref{eik1}) is then a consequence of the summation over the attachments of the radiative gluon to the active parton lines in $H_2$ and $H_4$ and to the hard gluon line.
 To employ Eq.~(\ref{eiko}) in QCD, the diagrams with triple gluon vertices should be included too.
-We shall demonstrate, with the help of the eikonalization and the Ward identity, that the breakdown of the universality of a TMD parton density is suppressed in the large $N_c$ limit, $N_c$ being the number of colors, after summing over the attachments to all rung gluons.
-The $k_T$ factorization is also applicable to the $W$ boson plus jet production and the direct photon production, for which the momentum $k_2$ ($k_3$) is carried by a partonic gluon (gauge bosons).
-In these processes the $\delta$-function leading to the residual soft divergence appears after summing over the attachments to the partonic gluon, the quark carrying the momentum $k_4$, and the virtual quark.
+In this case the eikonalization and the Ward identity are needed in order to work out the summation over the attachments of the Glauber gluons to all rung gluons.